National Assembly of the Republic of Serbia / Citizens' corner / Education center / Cultural heritage / Artistic Values

 On June 5, 2006, Serbia became an independent state again.
 Thus, the parliamentary building located at Nikole Pasica Square, after an entire century from the beginning of its construction, regained its original purpose - it became the House of the National Assembly of the Republic of Serbia.

-12.00 - sitting of the Committee on Administrative, Budgetary, Mandate and Immunity Issues (National Assembly House, 13 Nikola Pasic Square, hall 3)
+15.30 - the Chairman of the Committee on Human and Minority Rights and Gender Equality meets with German Bundestag members (National Assembly House, 13 Nikola Pasic Square, hall 2)